PrestaShop vs Shopify: Compare E-commerce Platforms

 Product management

 You can quickly create and update products with both PrestaShop and Shopify.
-Categorize them, configure prices, set order requirements and shipping information, then display them in a way that’s appealing to your customers.
+Categorize them, configure prices, set order requirements and shipping information, and then displaying them in an appealing way to your customers.
 Both platforms also allow customers to upload files if you sell customizable items.

 Inventory management

 Shopify makes it easy to manage your inventory.
-Powerful built-in functions let you track storage, adjust inventory quantities, and view a product’s history.
+Powerful built-in functions let you track orders, adjust inventory quantities, and view a product’s history.
 But PrestaShop has some impressive features of its own.

 It has the functionality to import products directly from your supplier in any format and from any file location.
 PrestaShop also syncs with third-party systems, keeps you up to date with out-of-stock items, and offers reporting to analyze stock levels.